 - Patients with clinical appointments may have 1 support person/caregiver who can participate in exam room questions and care.

-- Obstetrics patients may have 1 designated visitor per day in both the ambulatory or inpatient setting.
+- Obstetrics patients may have 2 designated visitors in both the ambulatory or inpatient setting; visitors must be the same throughout the duration of the stay.

 - Pediatrics patients may have 2 designated visitors; compassionate care exceptions for siblings may apply; must be the same visitors through the duration of the stay.
 For purposes of visitation, pediatric patients are defined as patients under 21.